Remortgaging Into Retirement

 - Some state that the maximum age limit at the end of the mortgage term is the age at which you will retire

 - Others have no specified maximum age limit, though you would still be required to prove you can afford your mortgage for the full term.
-These lenders may also allow you to extend your mortgage term up to the age of 90 or older
+These lenders may also allow you to extend your mortgage term to 90 or older.

-If you’re under 55 at the time you apply to remortgage, you’ll have plenty of lenders to choose from.
-Securing remortgages becomes increasingly challenging for individuals over 55 with each passing year, but mortgages for those aged over 60 and over 65 remain relatively accessible.
+If you’re under 55 when you apply to remortgage, you’ll have plenty of lenders.
+Securing remortgages becomes increasingly challenging for individuals over 55 with each passing year, but mortgages for those over 60 and over 65 remain relatively accessible.

-A mortgage broker will be able to save you a lot of time by helping identify which lender’s will consider your remortgage application if you’re in this age bracket.
+A mortgage broker can save you a lot of time by helping you identify which lenders will consider your remortgage application if you’re in this age bracket.

 How to remortgage when you’ve retired

-First, make an enquiry and we’ll arrange for a specialist remortgage broker to get in touch who can help with:
+First, enquire, and we’ll arrange for a specialist remortgage broker to get in touch who can help with the following:

 - Working out your current equity position and loan-to-value